 The Grant County School District is committed to providing world class education to all students.
-An integral component of the commitment is the RTI/MTSS framework.
+An integral component of the commitments is the RTI/MTSS framework.
 The RTI/MTSS framework is designed to support academic and social/behavior success for all students.
-The Grant County School District/ RTI/MTSS framework is built on a foundation of highly qualified instruction, and Positive Interventions and Supports (PBIS), this foundation supports a commitment to evidence-based practice, intervention, and assessment to provide all student with the level of support to meeting their individual needs.
+The Grant County School District RTI/MTSS framework is built on a foundation of highly qualified instruction, and Positive Interventions and Supports (PBIS), this foundation supports a commitment to evidence-based practice, interventions and assessment to provide all students with the level of support to meet their individual needs.
 The RTI/MTSS framework includes three tiers of intervention.

-- Tier One Interventions are school wide and class wide supports available to all students.
-Tier Two interventions are provided for students who need more student specific instruction and support.
-These interventions occur in a small group. - Tier Three interventions provide intensive support to match the needs of an individual student.
+- Tier One Interventions are school wide and class wide supports available to all students. - Tier Two Interventions are provided for students who need more student specific instruction and support-These interventions occur in a small group. - Tier Three Interventions provide intense support to match the needs of an individual student.

-Examples of Tier One Behavior Strategies, and Responses before Administrative Response Classroom Level PRE-LEVEL 1-CLASSSROOM SUPPORTS
+Examples of Tier One Behavior Strategies, and Responses before Administrative Response Classroom Level PRE-LEVEL 1-CLASSROOM SUPPORTS

-Positive Behavior Interventions and Supports (PBIS) from the foundation for school wide behavior expectations in every school.
+Positive Behavior interventions and Supports (PBIS) from the foundation for school wide behavior expectations in every school.
 PBIS provides clear and consistent expectations for students across school settings.
-Behavior expectations are defined and taught to every student and then positively reinforced throughout the school and in all school settings.
+Behavior expectations are defined and taught to every student and then positively reinforced throughout the school in all school settings.
 Social Emotional Learning, mental health, and adult advocacy are integrated through PBIS.

-EXAMPLES OF PROACTIVE CLASSROOM SUPPORTS EXAMPLES OF TEACHER RESPONSES TO MISBEHAVIOR Highly qualified engaging classroom instruction with high rates of opportunity to respond Communication with Parent Adult advocate for every student Re-teaching expectations with individual students Building positive relationships with students Change of student seating Positive behavior expectations which are clearly defined and taught in the classroom Changing lesson pacing to meet student need to promote desired behavior Teaching and re-teaching classroom expectations throughout the school year Calm response to misbehavior and restating desired behavior Modeling and practicing expectations in different school settings Redirection Use of pre-correction strategies before moving on to a new task Restructure classroom practices to meet student needs Positive feedback at a ratio of 3:1 between staff and students Student/Teacher conference Consistency in correction of behavior Progress monitoring tools such as point sheet, tracking form, reflection sheet, or behavior contracts to help student self-monitor in the classroom Use of school wide positive acknowledgment system in the classroom to recognize positive behavior Establish and consistently implement classroom consequences for minor classroom misbehaviors Social emotional curriculum intentionally taught to students on a weekly basis Behavior plan between teacher and student Positive expectations for all students, at all times, across all settings Check In/Check Out during class Active supervision by all staff Increase positive feedback at a ratio of 5:1 Maximum structure and predictability in classroom routines Relationship building strategies Use of positive referrals
+EXAMPLES OF PROACTIVE CLASSROOM SUPPORTS EXAMPLES OF TEACHER RESPONSES TO MISBEHAVIOR Highly qualified engaging classroom instruction with high rates of opportunity to respond Communication with Parent Adult advocate for every student Re-teaching expectations with individual students Building positive relationships with students Change of student seating Positive behavior expectations which are clearly defined and taught in the classroom Calm response to misbehavior and restarting desired behavior

+Teaching and re-teaching classroom expectations throughout the school year Calm response to misbehavior and restarting desired behavior Modeling and practicing expectations in different school settings Redirection Use of pre-correction strategies before moving on to a new task Restructure classroom practices to meet student needs Positive feedback at a ratio of 3:1 between staff and students Student/Teacher conference Consistency in correction of behavior Progress monitoring tools such as point sheet, tracking form, reflection sheet, or behavior contracts to help student self-monitor in the classroom Use of school wide positive acknowledgment system in the classroom to recognize positive behavior Establish and consistently implement classroom consequences for minor classroom misbehaviors Social emotional curriculum intentionally taught to students on a weekly basis Behavior plan between teacher and student Positive expectations for all students, at all times across all settings Check In/Check out during class Active supervision by all staff Increase positive feedback at a ratio of 5:1 Maximum structure and predictability in classroom routines Relationship building strategies Use of positive referrals Positive parent contact